macosta2015/macosta2015/README.md

 ### My name is Mario Acosta, and I am a Mexican living in Miami.
-I graduated as a Mechanical Engineer with a minor inc CS.
-I am passionate of using my engineer skills to solve the wolrd problems.
+I graduated as a Mechanical Engineer with a minor in CS.
+I am passionate of using my engineer skills to solve the world problems.